a-rebmann/exploratory-abstraction/README.md

 teresting groups of related events.
 The user can inspect group descriptions and select meaningful groups to abstract the low-level log.

-The simulation models and scenario description used in the proof of concept can be found in the notebook <code>simulationmodels.ipynb</code>
+The scenario description and models to generate the data used in the proof of concept can be found in the notebook <code>simulationmodels.ipynb</code>
 ## Setup
 1. create virtual env
 2. install requirements in requirements.txt via pip